Skip to main content

 Each of these independent vehicle safety bodies is responsible for conducting a new car assessment program on vehicles about to enter the market using the latest technology in crash testing and crash prevention systems, including side testing, strength-to-weight ratio, peak force in the rear seat area, etc. The insurance industry relies on these studies to assess policyholders’ risk.

-Their processes, while in many cases overlapping each other, also have significant differences that safety-conscious drivers may need to be aware of, including headlight performance or how a vehicle might strike a utility pole and its nuanced effects on a driver’s head protection of the same weight, in the same driver’s seat, etc.
+While their processes are often overlapping, they also have significant differences that safety-conscious drivers may need to be aware of, including headlight performance or how a vehicle might strike a utility pole and its nuanced effects on a driver’s head protection of the same weight, in the same driver’s seat, etc.

 It can be challenging to know which testing body’s rating to accept, especially when buying a family vehicle, where safety is a prime concern.
 That is why we at Ehline Law Firm strive to help consumers make a more informed decision when buying their next vehicle.